cornelk/beadmachine/README.md

 # beadmachine

-beadmachine is a bead pattern creator.
+A bead pattern creator.
 Convert any imagine into a suitable color palette pixel by pixel in order to be able to create a matching, beadable pattern.
 It also shows you a statistic about the used beads.

-### Features
+## Features

 - Cross platform
 - Uses all available CPU cores to process the image
 - Supports gif/jpg/png as input file formats